texaschikkita/credit-risk-classification/Credit-Risk-Analysis-Report.md

-* Machine Learning Model 2: Logistic Regression on resampled data The accuracy score reamins unchanged at 99%.
+* Machine Learning Model 2: Logistic Regression on resampled data The accuracy score remains unchanged at 99%.
 The scores for the healthy loans (group 0) remain quite good, each (precision, recall and F1) coming in at 99% - though, these scores did each drop from 100% from the scores of the original data.
 The scores for the high-risk (group 1) loans were much better with the resampled data in this model.
 The precision, recall and F1 scores all jumped to 99%, which is:
   12% better than the results for the original data in precision,